uladaharanina/Subquery/presentation.md

 );

 ```
+(For Track table, we will get all rows, because unit is the same)

 - Multi-row subquery: A subquery that returns multiple rows of results.
 It can be used with operators such as IN, ANY, ALL, etc.